 The faster units focused on gaming can go as high as 6400 MT/s.
 Unsurprisingly expect to shell out twice as much for getting such speeds.

-So, you are getting twice the amount of data transfer capability with DDR5.
 This is extremely important in tasks sensitive to memory, such as video editing or working with a large spreadsheet, where the CPU frequently accesses files from memory.

 Capacity